Narnaul Airport: Rajiv Gandhi National Centre for Aero Sports

 On 31 January 2010, the Rajiv Gandhi National Centre for Aero Sports was inaugurated at Narnaul Airport.
 51 acres were acquired for this purpose.
 Chief Minister Bhupinder Singh Hooda and Aero Club of India President Satish Sharma were present at the inauguration ceremony.
 The centre was set up by Aero Club of India and the Department of Civil Aviation, Haryana.
 It is the first ever modern state-of-the-art aero sports centre in India to provide training in comprehensive range of various aero sports, including para-jumping (simulated parachute jump from a tower), parasailing, hot air ballooning, gliding, power flying, sky diving, aero modelling and micro light flying, with the purpose of introducing the state's youth to aviation and providing the general population a cheap opportunity to experience aero sports.

 Sky diving

 Haryana govt has authorized the Pioneer Flying Academy to offer tandem skydiving and static line jumps from a Cessna 172 aircraft.
+In 2023, 1200 recreational skydives were performed at Narnaul airport.